What You're Facing if Involved in a Fatal Hit and Run Accident?

 What Are the Legal Penalties for a Fatal Hit and Run Conviction?

-As far as what the person is facing, I don't think there's any way to sugar-coat it.
+I don't think there's any way to sugar-coat what the person is facing.
 That person is facing prison time.
-The issue will be whether or not the prosecutors or police can put them behind the wheel through witnesses, evidence – or not – and why the accident occurred.
+The issue will be whether the prosecutors or police can prove that they were behind the wheel through witnesses, evidence, and an explanation of why the accident occurred.

-Sometimes accidents are just accidents, and sometimes it's the person who has been killed at fault for the accident.
+Sometimes, accidents are just accidents, and sometimes, the person who has been killed is at fault for the accident.
 So, you have to evaluate that next.
-Finally, they're going to look at the person's criminal record, who that person is, their driving record, and probably the most significant factor, in my opinion, is who your attorney is.
+Finally, they will review the person's criminal record, their background, and their driving record.
+In my opinion, the most significant factor is who your attorney is.

 California Vehicle Code 20001 is a “wobbler” that can be charged as a misdemeanor or felony crime.
 Prosecutors have broad discretion in pursuing hit-and-run offenses.

-If you are convicted of a felony hit and run, the penalties include a maximum punishment of four years in the California state prison and a fine of up to $10,000.
-It should be noted that the judge has the discretion to impose felony probation instead of time in prison.
+If you are convicted of a felony hit-and-run, the penalties include a maximum punishment of four years in California state prison and a fine of up to $10,000.
+However, the judge has the discretion to impose felony probation instead of imprisonment.

 What Are the Related Crimes?